 Today I am advising you on how to not decoupage plastic bottles with napkins.

 As everyone must know by now, back in January I had visited my sons in New York.
 I spent most of my time at home cleaning, painting and rearranging everything.
 But one afternoon, I did manage to drag myself out of the house and go to Manhattan.
 I know it's not Michael's but it will have to do.

 And so today I am sharing my photo essay on the Buildings of New York.

 I imagine you all think of New York as being full of skyscrapers like this.

-Welcome to our Thirty-Fifth Sweet Inspiration Link Party.
+Welcome to our Forty-Eighth Sweet Inspiration Link Party.

-We will be visiting all of you who link up with us and sharing, pinning all that good stuff.
-We always appreciate your visits.
+We will be visiting all of you who link up with us.
+We always appreciate your visits

 I'm Mary and I live in beautiful Greece where I like to repurpose and upcycle anything that is old or looks like junk.
 Join me as we use our creativity to spark some life into old things.
 And do it frugally!
 You will also see lots of photography of my Greece.